 Each of these acts have a much more powerful impact than most of us can imagine.

 3. Become aware of and work through overcoming your own judgments.

 The story of the Holocaust is becoming dimmer as the greatest generation is dying out.
 I know.

-My Dad, who died last year at the age of 90 and who was a World War II vet who was in the the Battle of the Bulge, was one of the last of this breed.
+My Dad, who died 5 years ago at the age of 90, was a World War II vet and was in the the Battle of the Bulge; he and his peers were the last of a unique breed.

 I grew up in a household with the slogan Never Again imprinted in my consciousness.

 To this day, every time I see yet another beheading or act of cruelty, I take a deep breath and say to myself ‘Never Again’.

 It’s a reminder for me to be on the lookout and to work on my own judgmental pieces.
 All of us have them.
 The trick is to catch yourself in the act when they make an appearance.

 And please, if you found this post meaningful, share with friends and through social media.
 As always, I appreciate your support.
 With love, Fran